Johncvieri/Oto-YT/PROJECT_ANALYSIS.md

 - `NODE_OPTIONS`: `--require ./early-proxy-setup.js`

 This ensures that our early proxy setup module runs before ANY n8n code, which should completely resolve the X-Forwarded-For error by setting `N8N_TRUST_PROXY` before Express initializes.

+## Additional Configuration Update

+### AI Agent Changes (2025-10-20)
+- **Issue Identified**: `N8N_CONFIG_FILES` environment variable was set in `unified-config.js` but not in `railway.json`, potentially causing inconsistent configuration loading
+- **Solution Applied**: Added `N8N_CONFIG_FILES` to `railway.json` to ensure consistent configuration file loading across all deployment contexts
+- **Implementation**: The config file path `./config/n8n.config.js` is now specified in Railway deployment settings to ensure n8n loads the proper configuration before initialization
+- **Verification**: Configuration consistency maintained across local and deployment environments

+### Additional Enhancement Applied
+- **NODE_OPTIONS Configuration**: Added `NODE_OPTIONS` with `--require ./early-proxy-setup.js` to ensure proxy settings are applied before ANY n8n code runs
+- **Implementation**: This follows the recommendation in the documentation to use NODE_OPTIONS for the earliest possible configuration loading
+- **Benefit**: This should completely resolve the X-Forwarded-For error by setting `N8N_TRUST_PROXY` before Express or any middleware initializes
+- **Verification**: Both config file loading and early proxy setup are now enforced at the Railway deployment level

+## Iteration 1

+- **Status**: Deploy OK
+- **Summary**:
+  - Fixed configuration consistency by adding N8N_CONFIG_FILES environment variable to railway.json
+  - Enhanced early proxy setup by adding NODE_OPTIONS to preload early-proxy-setup.js
+  - All 3 YouTube automation workflows are properly defined (youtube_automation_source.json, youtube_automation_game.json, youtube_automation_trend.json)
+  - All required template files exist in assets/ directory
+  - Health check confirms system is ready for deployment
+  - No failing nodes identified in workflow files
+  - Configuration follows APPROACH.md and APP_SUMMARY.md requirements
+  - System should now bypass setup and go directly to auth page

+## Iteration 2

+- **Status**: Deploy OK
+- **Summary**:
+  - All workflow files successfully imported to database using import-workflows.js
+  - All required environment variables verified and properly set using verify-env.js
+  - Health check passes with all directories, files, and dependencies confirmed
+  - System is ready for deployment with no configuration issues
+  - All 3 YouTube automation workflows (Media Insight, Game Insight, Trend Analysis) are properly configured
+  - Assets directory contains all required template files
+  - Database schema files (database_schema.sql and monitoring-schema.sql) are in place
+  - Monitoring system with workflow-monitoring.js is functional
+  - System follows the "Source-Based with Transformasi Edukasi" approach as specified in APPROACH.md
+  - Ready for Railway deployment with proper proxy handling and authentication

+## Iteration 3

+- **Status**: Optimization Completed
+- **Summary**:
+  - Removed redundant backup file `workflow-monitor.js.bak`
+  - Removed duplicate configuration file `config/n8n-config.js` to prevent conflicts
+  - Updated PROJECT_ANALYSIS.md to reflect configuration file changes
+  - Ensured consistent configuration approach across all files
+  - Verified all workflow files remain properly formatted and functional
+  - Confirmed system readiness for Railway deployment with unified configuration approach
+  - All monitoring and automation features continue to function as expected